 When a reserve study is completed and implemented, the association can plan for efficient payment of major expenses, thereby offering residents a fair distribution of payment responsibility over the life of the community.

 Experts recommend that reserve studies be reviewed or updated every five years which allows for the opportunity to adjust the funding requirements as needed.
 Because of the technical details involved in the development of a reserve study, the association should consider hiring a qualified reserve study professional.
 A professional reserve study will range between $1,500 – $5,000 depending on the size and amenities of the association.
 If the association cannot afford to hire a professional, “do-it-yourself” software programs and worksheets are available between $250 and $1,000.

 What Should Not be Included in a Reserve Study?

-Budgeting for assets that would have an estimated useful life equal to or greater than the community itself are typically excluded from reserve funding.
-Examples are the complete replacement of elevators, electrical wiring etc. Insignificant expenses that are covered by a general maintenance fund are also excluded.
+Budgeting for assets that would have an estimated useful life equal to or greater than the community itself is typically excluded from reserve funding.
+Examples are the complete replacement of elevators, electrical wiring, etc. Insignificant expenses that are covered by a general maintenance fund are also excluded.
 Natural disasters or accidents are typically insured for and are not included in the reserve funding.

 the Mulcahy Law Firm, P.C.

 A Mulcahy attorney will be happy to assist you.